What Influences the Shaping of Character?

 Although specific in many ways, God’s will is also general.
 That is, it applies to everyone in the same way.
 For example, every person is to love his or her neighbor equally and must cherish THEIR married partner only.

 The important point to remember is:

 God wills the best for every person.
 He wants each of us to become a person of spiritual influence and He desires to transform every person into the image of Christ (Romans 8:29) in this life.
 In a word He wants everyone to have good character.

 That means God is on your side and allows for character development even when we falter.
 In fact, failure and the consequences that follow, catalyze growth in His plan.

 But remember this, even though God uses both the good and bad circumstances in your life to mold character, He doesn’t plan them or cause them.

 aka “Biological wiring!” or “I was born that way!” or “the Devil made me do it!”

 Genetic predispositions are weaknesses introduced into our biology at conception which make us vulnerable to certain diseases or conditions.
-These disorders are inherited and therefore unchangeable and you can be predisposed to all kinds of conditions: heat disease, blood disorders, asthma, thyroid conditions, mental disorders, diabetes and cancers to name a few.
-There are over 6000 possible malady causing mutations.
+These disorders are inherited and therefore unchangeable and you can be predisposed to all kinds of conditions: heart disease, blood disorders, asthma, thyroid conditions, mental disorders, diabetes, and cancers to name a few.
+There are over 6000 possible malady-causing mutations.

 Although these weaknesses and the resulting conditions can’t be avoided, they can be controlled chemically through diet and medication, or physically through operations or training.
 They are sometimes referred to as “disabilities” but they never determine your destiny…